 How it Works

-In 2011, the Tin Cup Challenge surpassed $1 million in total funds raised for the first time.
-In just four years, the Community Foundation of Teton Valley has raised more than $3.7 million for local nonprofits through the Tin Cup Challenge.
+In just five years, the Community Foundation of Teton Valley has raised more than $4.8 million for local nonprofits through the Tin Cup Challenge.

 The Tin Cup Challenge fundraising period opens in late May and runs through late July.
 Qualified local nonprofit organizations launch their fundraising efforts, and donors are invited to make gifts of all sizes to their favorite causes.
 All donations come through the Community Foundation, allowing donors to use one form and write one check to support as many organizations as they wish.
 During this period the Community Challenger fund motivates donors to give, as it ensures that the value of their individual donation will increase.